 - Safes Kids: Installed on the child’s phone, providing monitoring and controlling access to the parent

 You’ll receive daily, weekly, and monthly reports about your child’s mobile use.
-With the help of these reports, you will know if your child is overusing any apps, and then you can set a screen time limit on their phone.
-You can also restrict your child’s access to inappropriate content by blocking certain websites and keywords.
+With the help of the reports, you’d know if your child is overusing any apps.
+Then you can set a screen time limit.
+You can also restrict your child’s access to inappropriate content by blocking websites and keywords.

 Frequently Asked Questions

 We’ve compiled a list of questions and answers to help provide more information on the topic we discussed.
 If you have any more questions, please don’t hesitate to contact us.
 We’d be happy to help!

 Are iPhones safer than Android phones for children?